Prtfw/MSFT_reactor_AI/starting-site_js.md

 # Starter site

 We'll be adding functionality to an existing website, which represents our client, Contoso Travel.
 Contoso Travel is working to enable travelers to translate street signs and identify who is in a picture.
-You'll add functionality to three separate sections of the website - **translate** for sign translation, **train** for training the application to detect faces, and finally **detect** to identify faces.
+You'll add functionality to three separate sections of the website - **translate** for sign translation, **train** for training the application to cruise ships, and finally **detect** to identify cruise ships.

 ## Obtaining the starter site